 Worried that your favorite doesn’t have a chance?

 Approve your favorite plus a few more you like.

-These are uncertain times for the world and Seattle is no exception.
-Here’s how we’ll bring approval voting to Seattle City Council and Mayor elections:
+Here’s how we’ll bring Approval Voting to Seattle City Council and Mayoral primary elections:

 So, how do we make progress right now?

 Our short-term goal is simple: get a meaningful number of people involved – about 1,000 Seattle voters – on an email mailing list and starting to collaborate.
 Please join below ↓